10 Best Competitive Keyword Research Tools (2026)

 Keywords are a crucial part of any SEO strategy.
 They help you stay focused on what you create.
 They also ensure your audience knows you have the content they want.

 Keyword research helps you find the words to use in your business content.
-But, it’s also key to know how your industry competitors are using these keywords.
+But it’s also key to know how your industry competitors are using these keywords.
 You must also know the success they’re having.

 You can get this understanding through competitor keyword analysis.

 The keywords should be relevant to your business.
-They should relate to the content you already create.
+They should relate to the content you have already created.
 Analyze these keywords to find competitors.
 This analysis also helps you see how hard it will be to outrank a better competitor in the SERPs.
 It also shows where there are opportunities for high ROI.
 In these cases, it wouldn’t be too hard to outrank a competitor for a relevant keyword.

 But first, how do you find competitors’ keywords?